minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ### Privacy mode

-* As user `admin` add this lines to the end of `bitcoin.conf` file, remember add seed nodes
+* As user `admin` add these lines to the end of `bitcoin.conf` file, remember to add seed nodes

   ```sh
   $ sudo nano /home/bitcoin/.bitcoin/bitcoin.conf